UMass Lowell will resume on-campus instruction, research and campus life for Fall 2020. View the plan for more info.

 The Massachusetts Student Public Interest Research Group (MASSPIRG) is a statewide, student-directed, student-funded, nonpartisan advocacy organization working on environmental, consumer, higher education, voter registration, and hunger and homelessness issues.
 MASSPIRG student chapters across the state pool resources through a waivable fee each semester and hire professional staff to work with students on these issues.
 UMass Lowell students have voted to fund a MASSPIRG chapter on campus.
 Therefore, all students are assessed the $11 waivable charge each semester.
 Volunteer, leadership, and internship opportunities are available for students on campus.

-For more information about MASSPIRG visit www.masspirgstudents.org.
+For more information visit the MASSPIRG website.